tmsdnl/fabric-patterns/README.md

 ## Available Patterns

 - **create_recognition**: Helps craft thoughtful recognition statements for engineers based on their contributions and impact
+- **content_classifier**: Classifies content into various categories to help with organization and understanding
+- **summarize_topics**: Analyzes text to identify and summarize multiple topics or provide a structured summary of a single topic

 ## Contributing